-This Handbook is designed to help students and parents understand the range the subjects available for study at Safety Bay Senior High School in Year 10, 2023.
+This course guide is designed to help students and parents understand the range the subjects available for study at Safety Bay Senior High School in Year 10, 2024.

 Parents play an important role in helping their children to make educational choices and career decisions.
 This role begins when children are young, as they watch their parents and other adults around them take part in working life.
 As they grow older, parents can play an even greater part in guiding their career development and fostering their optimism, enthusiasm, energy and curiosity.
-A lot of this relies on good communication.

 Year 10 is a time when students and their parents will be faced with many new challenges and decisions.
-The expectations we set during this time need to be met if students are to successfully move into Senior School.
+The expectations set during this time need to be met if students are to successfully move into Senior School.
 It is now compulsory for all students to complete Years 11 and 12 unless engaged in full time employment or ongoing training with an external provider.